 - Oils such as corn, safflower, sunflower, peanut and canola.

 - All sugars – omit colas and sodas.

-- Oatmeal and higher fiber pasta such as spelt and Jerusalem artichoke instead of semolina flour pasta.
+- Oatmeal and higher fiber pasta such as spelt and Jerusalem artichoke, or a higher protein pasta made of lentils, instead of traditional semolina flour pasta.

 - Veggies such as asparagus, broccoli, kale , spinach, cabbage, brussels sprouts and legumes (lentils and chickpeas).